AL-MARID/Email-Spammer-pro_v2/README.md

 - **📝 Description**

 Email Spammer is a Python-based tool that allows sending multiple emails to a target using pre-designed templates that mimic messages from popular services like `Google`, `TikTok`, and `Instagram`, with the ability to customize the `button link`.
-You can use it with `phishing` tools to customize the link and lure victims, or `send custom messages`.
+You can use it with `phishing` tools to customize the link and lure victims,

 · The tool currently uses predefined Gmail accounts
 · This tool is designed for educational purposes only